chimezie/mlx-tuning-fork/README.md

 # mlx-tuning-fork
-A very basic framework for parameterized
-Large Language Model (Q)LoRa fine-tuning with MLX.
-It uses [mlx](https://github.com/ml-explore/mlx), [mlx_lm](https://github.com/ml-explore/mlx-examples/tree/main/llms/mlx_lm), and [OgbujiPT](https://github.com/OoriData/OgbujiPT), and is based primarily on the excellent mlx-example libraries but adds very minimal architecture for systematic running of easily parameterized fine tunes, hyperparameter sweeping, declarative prompt construction, an equivalent of HF's [train on completions](https://huggingface.co/docs/trl/sft_trainer#train-on-completions-only), and other capabilities.
+A very basic framework for composable, parameterized Large Language Model (Q or D)LoRa fine-tuning with MLX.
+It uses [MLX](https://github.com/ml-explore/mlx), [mlx_lm](https://github.com/ml-explore/mlx-examples/tree/main/llms/mlx_lm), and [OgbujiPT](https://github.com/OoriData/OgbujiPT), and is based primarily on the excellent mlx-example libraries but adds very minimal architecture for model fine tuning, hyperparameter sweeping, and other capabilities for the most common needs.

 ## Installation